 Three term tests and a final exam are scheduled (Each worth 24% of final grade).
-All are non-cumulative, multiple-choice tests based on textbook and lecture material (including films and other demonstrations) and on the assigned Psychology Media Articles (described in the previous section).
+All are noncumulative, multiple-choice tests based on textbook and lecture material (including films and other demonstrations) and on the assigned Psychology Media Articles (described in the previous section).
 Not all test material will be covered in lectures, and some test material covered in lectures will not be covered in the text, so regular attendance is important for success in this course.
 Note that you are responsible for all assigned readings from the text (and assigned articles) even if the specific content has not been covered in lectures.
 Many test questions will involve critical thinking, a skill you will be given practice developing in class, so again it's to your advantage to come to class.
 The use of class notes or the text book, computers or calculators is prohibited during the tests in this course.
 NOTE: Use of cell phones and other electronic devices is not permitted during exams.

 Your course grade will be computed as the average of your four quiz scores (converted to a score out of 96) PLUS your Experiential Learning score (4%) (see section below).
-If you miss a quiz, a make-up quiz may be arranged but you may be required to supply me with Physician/Counsellor Statement(s) indicating the basis for missed test as soon as possible after the missed test.
+If you miss a quiz, carefully read the section called "Absence From A Test/Exam" on below page 6 of this course outline as it explains the University regulations around make-up exams.